Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/integrating-with-ci.md

 ### Step 4: Run Ampli in CI

 To integrate Ampli with your CI system, change your CI configuration to run [`ampli status`](cli.md#ampli-status) as part of the build process.
-Amplitude has made it easy by creating [Docker Containers](https://hub.docker.com/u/amplitudeinc) that you can use which include dependencies. .NET runtimes have their own container:
+Amplitude has made it easy by creating [Docker Containers](https://hub.docker.com/u/amplitudeinc) which include all necessary dependencies for the Ampli CLI.

-- `amplitudeinc/ampli`
-- `amplitudeinc/ampli-dotnet`
-- `amplitudeinc/ampli-all` (for convenience this contains everything but is larger in size)

-The following examples are for Bitbucket Pipelines but you can use the same images in any CI system that supports containers.
+#### Docker Containers

+##### amplitudeinc/ampli

+The [ampli image](https://hub.docker.com/r/amplitudeinc/ampli) can be used to verify any Ampli SDK runtime except .NET.

+##### amplitudeinc/ampli-all

+The [ampli-all image](https://hub.docker.com/r/amplitudeinc/ampli-all) can be used to verify any Ampli SDK runtime, including .NET C#, but is larger in size.

+!!!info
+    The `amplitudeinc/ampli-dotnet` and `amplitudeinc/ampli-swift` containers are deprecated.

+    Use latest version of `amplitudeinc/ampli-all` instead.

+#### Github Actions

+The Ampli CLI Docker containers can be used in your Github Actions workflows by setting the `container.image` value.

+Learn more about how to run Github Actions in containers in Github's documentation [here](https://docs.github.com/en/actions/using-jobs/running-jobs-in-a-container)

 === "ampli"

-    The [ampli image](https://hub.docker.com/r/amplitudeinc/ampli) can be used to verify any SDK runtime except .NET.

     ```yaml
-    # bitbucket-pipelines.yml
-    # Runtimes: except .NET C#
+    name: Ampli Implementation Check
+    on: pull_request

+    jobs:
+      build:
+        runs-on: ubuntu-latest
+        container:
+          image: amplitudeinc/ampli

+          steps:
+            - name: Checkout repo
+              uses: actions/checkout@v3

+            - name: Verify analytics implementation and update status in Data
+              run: ampli status -t ${{secrets.AMPLI_TOKEN}} [--update]
+    ```

+=== "ampli-all"
+    ```yaml
+    name: Ampli Implementation Check
+    on: pull_request

+    jobs:
+      build:
+        runs-on: ubuntu-latest
+        container:
+            image: amplitudeinc/ampli-all

+        steps:
+          - name: Checkout repo
+            uses: actions/checkout@v3

+          - name: Verify analytics implementation and update status in Data
+            run: ampli status -t ${{secrets.AMPLI_TOKEN}} [--update]
+    ```

+#### Bitbucket Pipelines

+The Ampli CLI Docker containers can be used in your `bitbucket-pipelines.yml` by setting the `image` value.

+=== "ampli"
+    ```yaml
     - step:
         name: Run 'ampli status' in CI
         image: amplitudeinc/ampli
           script:
-          - ampli status [-u] -t $ITLY_KEY
+            - ampli status [-u] -t $AMPLI_TOKEN
     ```

-=== ".NET"
+=== "ampli-all"

-    The [ampli-dotnet image](https://hub.docker.com/r/amplitudeinc/ampli-dotnet) can be used to verify .NET C#.

     ```yaml
-    # bitbucket-pipelines.yml
-    # Runtimes: .NET C#
     - step:
         name: Run 'ampli status' in CI
-        image: amplitudeinc/ampli-dotnet
+        image: amplitudeinc/ampli-all
           script:
-          - ampli status [-u] -t $ITLY_KEY
+            - ampli status [-u] -t $AMPLI_TOKEN
     ```

+#### Other CI Systems

+The examples above are for Github and Bitbucket, but you can use the same images in any CI system that supports containers.

 You should now have Ampli running inside your CI system.
 Congratulations!